mike1372/toy-robot/README.md

 -----
 Add a Rakefile
 Don't forget to perform linting
-Add an additional class to handle iteration of commands on the robot - this may also be responsible for robot safety and thr board dimensions
+Add an additional class to handle iteration of commands on the robot - this may also be responsible for robot safety and the board dimensions
 Add graphical output
 Go through tesitng all the robot orientations?
 Should not be relying on the REPORT command of the robot in the other tests - circular dependency